BigheadSMZ/TotKMods/Mods/ReadMe - Credits, Info, License.txt

-Simplified TotK Modpack
+BigheadSMZ TotKMods - A Simplified Mod Pack
-Credit goes to authors of all mods
+All credit goes to the authors of all their respective mods / updates / ports.

 Information:
 - A simplified modpack that includes what I consider to be the essential mods.